Key Takeaways

 There are a few ways that you can start scraping alternative data.

-This process can take weeks or months depending on your level of skill in coding.
+This process can take weeks or months depending on your level of skill in coding, the complexity of the source, the quality of the data, and the level of reliability required.

 Alternatively, you could hire a developer that will code the scraper for you, ready to scrape any sort of alternative data that you can think of.